Brazil nuts are unique in taste and texture, nutritious, and a bit mysterious. A tough nut to crack. Let's explore their origins and unique recipes.

 Peanut butter: the soul of PBJ sandwiches, and so much more.
 Let me tell you how it began, and how to use it for breakfast, lunch, dinner, and dessert.

-Some nuts are easy to shell but others, like walnuts, can be awkward.
+Some nuts are easy to shell but walnuts can be awkward.
 The edible part of the nut often shatters along with the shell.
 Here are some cracking ideas to solve the problem.

 Almond butter and sunflower seed butter (also called sun butter) are both considered healthy substitutes for peanut butter.
 But they are not quite the same nutritionally.
 Let's take a look at how they compare.